bushfireio/pages/privacy.md

 # Privacy Policy

-__Updated: 27 August 2021__
+__Updated:__ 01 September 2021

 Disaster Science Pty Ltd (hereinafter 'Disaster Science') is a company incorporated within Australia and we are therefore subject to Australian laws.

 We are a ‘small business operator’ within the meaning of the *Privacy Act 1988 (Cth)*.
 This means the requirements of the *Privacy Act 1988 (Cth)* do not apply to us.
 Despite this, we take our moral responsibility relating to privacy seriously and have set forth our Privacy Policy below.

-Should you have any inquiries or complaints regarding how we deal with personal information and/or privacy, please contact us at privacy@bushfire.io.
+Should you have any inquiries or complaints regarding how we deal with personal information and/or privacy, please contact us at privacy@disasterscience.co.

 ## Collection of your personal information